espressif/idf-eclipse-plugin/README.md

 ![](docs/images/1_idffeature_install.png)

 <a name="upgradePlugins"></a>
-# How do I upgrade my existing IDF Eclipse Plugins?
+# How do I upgrade my existing IDF Eclipse Plugin?

-If you are installing IDF Eclipse Plugins into your Eclipse for the first time, you first need to add the new release's repository as follows:
+If you are installing IDF Eclipse Plugin into your Eclipse for the first time, you first need to add the new release's repository as follows:
 * Window > Preferences > Install/Update > Available Software Sites
 * Click `Add`
 * Enter the URL of the new repository https://dl.espressif.com/dl/idf-eclipse-plugin/updates/latest/
 * Click `Ok`

-If you've already installed IDF Eclipse Plugins using update site URL, you can get the latest changes using below
+If you've already installed IDF Eclipse Plugin using update site URL, you can get the latest changes using below
 * Help > Check for Updates
 * If updates are found, select `Espressif IDF Plugins for Eclipse` and deselect all other items
 * Click `Next` to proceed with the installation